rk3026/TouhouFangame/README.md

 - **Singleton Pattern:** For managers like InputManager and TextureManager.
 - **Observer Pattern:** For updating UI elements like the game Window.
 - **State Pattern:** The scenes act as 'states' and the scene manager is the 'context' in the state pattern.
+- **Facade Pattern:** We have an EntityDataGenerator class for generating test data without having to load from a JSON.
+This class acts as a facade for the other generator classes.
+- **Flyweight Pattern:** The TextureManager is a Flyweight, and SpriteComponent holds some extrinsic state while utilizing the intrinsic state of texture sprite data.
 - **JSON Loading:** We load all the data we need in our game from JSON files (Character stats, Level descriptions, etc).

 ### 🛠️ To be Implemented